25 May 2012

 No...I was wrong again.
 I need to remember to surrender every minute and sometimes or actually very often I still forget and try to plan.
 Stop planning! my mind is still in office mode sometimes and my organisational and planning skills are hard to die.

-Anyway, spent about 10 days I think in Sai Baba's Ashram with Giuliano, also from Italy, a devotte since a long time.
+Anyway, spent about 10 days I think in Sai Baba's Ashram with Giuliano, also from Italy, a devotee since a long time.
 I tried to get a ticket from there to Khandwa for 3 consecutive days.
 This means I waited in line at the station from 6am til 8,30am only to hear that there were no emergency tickets, let alone normal tickets.
 The thing is that with my non tourist visa I couldn't even get tourist fare.

 I then completely let go and decided there must be something for me there and there must be a good reason why I wasn't able to make a move.